Kapendev/my-character-progression/README.md

 ![47](art/47.gif)

 > We don't make mistakes, just happy little accidents.
-(Bob Ross , The Joy of Painting)
+(Bob Ross, The Joy of Painting)

 It is recommended to listen to [this song](https://youtu.be/Q5gfyKYMq6g) when watching the evolution of the art.